Here you find information about the painter Johannes Vermeer which you can use for talks and projects.

 Here we follow the process of the just restored painting ‘Woman in Blue Reading a Letter’.

-There are many places that refer to Vermeer and his life in the town of Delft.
-Buy the city walk at the counter and learn about Vermeer and his town Delft.
+There are many places that refer to Johannes and his life in the town of Delft.
+Buy the city walk at the counter and learn about Johannes and his town Delft.